OguzPastirmaci/sc19/README.md

 +-----------------------------------------------------------------------------+
 ```

-## 2. Running a Tensorflow MPI job
+## 2. Running a Tensorflow job
+In this step, we will run a simple MNIST classifier which displays summaries as a Tensorflow job.
+The job will run on a single node, so it is not distributed.